nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Enrichment.md

 For calling the Enrichment/Data curation service, you need to setup the following configuration parameters in nuxeo.conf.

-* `nuxeo.hyland.cic.endpoint.auth`: The authentication endpoint.
+* `nuxeo.hyland.cic.auth.baseUrl`: The authentication endpoint.
 The plugin adds the "/connect/token" final path.
-So your URL is something like https://auth.etc.etc.hyland.com/idp
+So your URL is something like `https://auth.etc.etc.hyland.com/idp` (This is the same parameter as for Knowledge Enrichment)
-* `nuxeo.hyland.cic.endpoint.contextEnrichment`: The enrichment endpoint.
+* `nuxeo.hyland.cic.contextEnrichment.baseUrl`: The enrichment base URL (endpoints, like `"/api/content/process"` will be added to this URL).
-* `nuxeo.hyland.cic.endpoint.dataCuration`: The Data Curation endpoint.
+* `nuxeo.hyland.cic.dataCuration.baseUrl`: The Data Curation base URL
 * `nuxeo.hyland.cic.enrichment.clientId`: Your enrichment clientId
 * `nuxeo.hyland.cic.enrichment.clientSecret`: Your enrichment client secret
 * `nuxeo.hyland.cic.datacuration.clientId`: Your data curation clientId